Flora233333/TankWar/README.md

 # TankWar

-**I forget delete jre so it's still in the out file ,that because why it has 300 MB😭**
+**I forget delete jre, so it's still in the out file, that because why it has 300 MB😭**

 *2022.3.29 XTU🏫 First Grade AI Class 2*